MCF-St. Cloud COVID-19 Response

 Showers and Bathrooms: Incarcerated people have access to showers and bathroom facilities.
 Every effort is being made to ensure they have access to showers daily.
 Each cell has its own toilet and sink.
 Residents in the two living unit dormitories have adequate showers and toilets in common areas for their individual use.

-Food Services: At present, all meals are being prepared and packaged by workers and delivered to the Living Units for consumption in the cells (bunks in the dorms).
+Food Services: At present, we are providing two meals in the dining hall, but in a small cohort groups.
+Breakfast is still being delivered to the Living Units for consumption in the cells (bunks in the dorms).

 Work: There are incarcerated individuals working in the Living Units as House Crew to assist with cleaning the units and sanitizing phones, showers, and common areas.
-Incarcerated individuals are also working in the Food Service, Canteen and Laundry areas as well.
+A small number of incarcerated individuals from a general population unit are also working in Food Service.

-Medication: Medications are being administered at the pill windows in Health Services.
+Medication: Medications are being administered through the pill line, but in small cohort groups.

 Mail and Emails: Incarcerated individuals at St. Cloud can send and receive e-mail as they normally would if they have a tablet.
 Enhanced communication whereby incarcerated people without a tablet are able to send email to those outside the facility has been reinstated.